Traveling With An Infant: Tips For A Stress-Free Trip

 Planning a trip with a baby (or more than one!) may seem overwhelming.
 You’ve likely got your daily feeding, sleeping, and play routine down pat—and heading to a new destination has the potential to topple the whole delicate balance.
 That’s why you’ll hear parents of babies and young kids often describe family vacations as “taking this show on the road.”
 No matter where you’re heading, you’ll need much of the same gear, routines, and parenting strategies that you use to care for your brood at home.

 That said, each type of trip presents its own unique challenges in order to make sure the littlest family members are healthy and happy from one minute to the next, and everyone in the group is enjoying the break.
-Choose your destination type below for some targeted tips and tricks for seamless, stress-free traveling with babies and small children.
+Choose your destination type below for some targeted tips and tricks for seamless, stress-free traveling with an infant and small children.

 Destination: The shore